SilkRose/Pony/stories/metal-magic/metal-magic.md

 Iron lit up her horn and set an ingot of metal on the scale.
 The scale projected in magical characters on the wall, '20 pounds.'

-All the fillies and colts wowed at this.

-Featherweight raised his hoof.
+All the fillies and colts wowed at this, and Featherweight raised his hoof.

 "Yes, Featherweight?"